eeermolaefff/grid-and-cloud-second-task/README.md

 The application is deployed on my local cluster and available from the Internet on: https://grid-and-cloud-frontend.project-stambul.ru

-By scanning the network of a running website, you can see how the `Frontend module` and the `API module` located on https://grid-and-cloud-api.project-stambul.ru interact with each other.
+By scanning the network of a running website, you can see how the `Frontend module` and the `API module` (available on: https://grid-and-cloud-api.project-stambul.ru) interact with each other.

 ## Deployment